Anolla/Reading-Notes/class-06.md

 - From an element node, you can access and update its content using properties such as textContent and innerHTML or using DOM manipulation techniques.
 - An element node can contain multiple text nodes and child elements that are siblings of each other.
 - In older browsers, implementation of the DOM is inconsistent (and is a popular reason for using jQuery).
-- Browsers offer tools for viewing the DOM tree .
+- Browsers offer tools for viewing the DOM tree.